Regional flags and emblems

 The legislative branch in the region is represented by the Duma of the Khanty-Mansi Autonomous Area – Yugra, which is the permanent, representative and only legislative body of authority in the region.

 The Duma is made up of 38 deputies, elected for a five-year term.
-19 deputies are elected at single-member constituencies and 19 at the single electoral districts in proportion to the number of votes cast for the lists of candidates appointed by electoral associations.
+19 deputies are elected at single-member constituencies and 19 at the single electoral districts in proportion to the number of votes cast for the lists of candidates for deputies appointed by electoral associations.

 The current Duma was elected on September 2021.
 Its term will expire in September 2026.